 5. Pay Attention to Your Thermostat

 When you leave for work or go to sleep at night, it’s a good idea to lower your thermostat.
 This small change can have a major impact on cutting down on your energy bill!
-Utilize your programmable thermostat to set various temperatures throughout the day.
+With a programmable thermostat, you can decide when it is crucial to heat your home during the day or night, as well as reduce costs when no one is home.
+In order to maximize the heat from your thermostat, you may choose to rearrange furniture so that it allows warm air to flow better throughout the main living area.
+Closing doors of rooms that do not need to be heated, as well as wearing proper layers of clothing, will also reduce thermostat use in the home.
 Dropping your thermostat even one degree can save you between 1-3% on your next heating bill.

 6. Check Your Insulation